dotnet/roslyn/docs/features/source-generators.cookbook.md

 ## Summary

-This document aims to be a guide to help the creation of source generators by providing a series of reusable patterns.
-It also aims to set out what types of generators are possible under the current design and what is explictly out of scope.

 > **Note**: The design for the source generator proposal is still under review.
 This document uses only one possible syntax, and
 > it is expected to change without notice as the feature evolves.

+This document aims to be a guide to help the creation of source generators by providing a series of guidelines for common patterns.
+It also aims to set out what types of generators are possible under the current design, and what is expected to be explicitly out of scope in the final design of the shipping feature.

+**This document expands on the details in the [full design document](source-generators.md), please ensure you have read that first.**

 ## Proposal

-It is worth breifly setting out the design goals of generators here.
-For a more complete design see the [full design document](source-generators.md)
+As a reminder, the high level design goals of source generators are:

 - Generators produce one or more strings that represent C# source code to be added to the compilation.
 - Explicitly _additive_ only.
-Generators can add new code to a compilation but may **not** modify existing user code.
+Generators can add new source code to a compilation but may **not** modify existing user code.
+- Can produce diagnostics.
+When unable to generate source, the generator can inform the user of the problem.
 - May access _additional files_, that is, non-C# source texts.
 - Run _un-ordered_, each generator will see the same input compilation, with no access to files created by other source generators.
 - A user specifies the generators to run via list of assemblies, much like analyzers.